-This section helps you understand more about secondary bone cancer.
-It includes basic information about how secondary bone cancer is diagnosed and treated.
+This section helps you understand more about secondary bone cancer – cancer that has spread to the bone from another part of the body.
+It includes general information about how secondary bone cancer is diagnosed and treated.

 Learn more about: